alixanderthegreat/education/go/welcome-to-tech-palace/notes.md

 It is nice to look over the test before beginning to see if there are commonalities as we proceed through the play.
 That way, we can establish some things at a higher level.

 I don't use ToUpper/ToLower very often... 🤔 I'm sure that I have, and it is probably on account of having to make some uniformity in string stroage...
 Yeah, this is interesting.
 I will have to consider more cases for why this might be helpful in the future.

+I am never quite sure how I want something to look when it is soooo simple.
+I mean, on the one hand, I am of the opinion that the more readable the code is the easier it is to maintain.
+However, I also know that the less lines of code to have to sift through the easier it is to maintain.
+And even still, I am never quite sure if it makes more sense to call on a function multiple times when 1 will perfectly suffice, as is the case with boarder.
+I imagine that if you know that the result could/might be different with each call, when you don't want the result to be different each time, it would make sense to call once.